kubernetes/website/cn/docs/user-journeys/users/application-developer/foundational-2018-02-04.md

 You can also specify custom information about your Kubernetes API objects by attaching key/value fields.
 Kubernetes provides two ways of doing this:

-* **{% glossary_tooltip text="Labels" term_id="labels" %}** - Identifying metadata that you can use to sort and select sets of API objects.
+* **{% glossary_tooltip text="Labels" term_id="label" %}** - Identifying metadata that you can use to sort and select sets of API objects.
 Labels have many applications, including the following:

   * *To keep the right number of replicas (Pods) running in a Deployment.* The specified label (`app: nginx` in the [stateless app example](/docs/tasks/run-application/run-stateless-application-deployment/#creating-and-exploring-an-nginx-deployment){:target="_blank"}) is used to stamp the Deployment's newly created Pods (as the value of the `spec.template.labels` configuration field), and to query which Pods it already manages (as the value of `spec.selector.matchLabels`).